Klinsmannn/Prereqs-osTicket/README.md

 </p>
 <p>
 Go to the Azure Portal and create your Virtual Machine.
 You can make your resource group as you create your virtual machine.
 Copy the public ip address of your virtual machine and log in Remotely to Windows Remote Desktop Connection.
+If you have Mac or other OS than download windows remote desktop app.
 </p>
 <br />